GlobalsDB/Contributions/GlobalsDocDB/README.txt

 This version now has a much more logical storage system for data and documents.
 It also features 100% less redundant variables!

 DumpInfo() is also much improved in this version, using line breaks and indenting to make things much more readable.

+Version 2.2 Patch Notes:

+Now has a heavily-commented sample program which explains how the program works.

+Fixed a bug where a collection name could not contain a space.

+Improved the document constructor so that you can construct a document as a collection or in another document.